Beginners Guide to Biohacking

 The idea that anything that doesn’t kill you makes you stronger could be applied to this example.

-Hormesis involves low-dose, frequent exposure to chemical or environmental stresses in order to trigger the body’s adaptive response system.
+Hormesis involves low-dose, frequent exposure to chemical or environmental stresses.
+This exposure triggers the body’s adaptive response system.
 Triggering this system with low doses leads to increased resistance over time .

 This sounds complicated but in reality, it is quite simple.